clusterio/clusterio/docs/contributing.md

 There's a [Changelog](../CHANGELOG.md) in the root of the project.
 If you make changes that are visible to users of this project you should add an entry to the changelog describing what has changed.
 The format of this log should be self explanatory, please follow it carefully.
+Please make sure to document any [breaking changes](/docs/decisions.md#breaking-changes).

 ## Supported Node.js and Factorio Versions